 Azure Databricks provides an environment that makes it easy to build, train, and deploy deep learning (DL) models at scale.
 Many deep learning libraries are available in Databricks Runtime ML, a machine learning runtime that provides a ready-to-go environment for machine learning and data science.
 For deep learning libraries not included in Databricks Runtime ML, you can either install libraries as a Databricks library or use init scripts to install libraries on clusters upon creation.

-Graphics processing units (GPUs) are increasingly popular because they can accelerate deep learning and other machine learning tasks.
-For more information about creating GPU-enabled clusters, see GPU-enabled Clusters.
-Databricks includes pre-installed GPU hardware drivers and NVIDIA libraries such as CUDA.
+Graphics processing units (GPUs) can accelerate deep learning tasks.
+For information about creating GPU-enabled Azure Databricks clusters, see GPU-enabled Clusters.
+Databricks Runtime ML includes installed GPU hardware drivers and NVIDIA libraries such as CUDA.

 A typical DL workflow involves the phases data preparation, training, and inference.
 This section gives guidelines on deep learning in Azure Databricks.

 Data preparation involves allocating shared storage for data loading and model checkpointing and preparing data for your selected training algorithms.
 These topics discuss each step:

 Azure Databricks supports several popular deep learning libraries.
 Databricks Runtime ML contains many of these libraries, including TensorFlow, PyTorch, Keras, and XGBoost.
 We provide instructions as well as accompanying example notebooks to get started with training on single nodes.

 When possible, Azure Databricks recommends that you train neural networks on a single machine; distributed code for training and inference is more complex than single-machine code and slower due to communication overhead.
 However, you should consider distributed training and inference if your model or your data are too large to fit in memory on a single machine.